Stochastic De Giorgi Iteration and Regularity of Stochastic Partial Differential Equation: Introduction

 The paper is orgainzed as follows.
 In {\sc Section} 2 we present a stochastic modification of De Giorgi's iteration.
 In {\sc Section} 3 we prove the decay of the tail probability of the solution.
 The main theorem stated above is proved in the last section.

 {\sc Acknowledgment.} The authors are very grateful to Professor Nicolai Krylov for the method used in {\sc Section} 4 of passing from the $L^{\infty}$-bound to H\"older regularity.
-The authors would like to thank Professors James Norris and \'Etienne Pardoux for the electronic communications during the preparation of this work.
-The second author would like to thank Professors Luis Silvestre and Benjamin Gess for very helpful comments.
+The authors thank Professors James Norris and \'Etienne Pardoux for the electronic communications during the preparation of this work.
+They likewise thank Professors Luis Silvestre and Benjamin Gess for very helpful comments.